All about blue light

 Blue light is a range of the visible light spectrum that has relatively shorter wavelength (380~500).
 This short wavelength means that blue light is a type of high-energy visible light.
 So, these shorter wavelengths and more energy light is considered as high-energy visible (HEV) light or "blue" light.

-Blue light (HEV) and UV rays have shorter wavelength than the other light, which makes them can take much more energy and stronger penetration.
-Although moderate amount of ultraviolet light also has beneficial effects for human body like helping our body synthesize vitamin D; too much high energy light can cause sunburn on skin and eyes.
+Blue light (HEV) and UV rays have shorter wavelength than the other lights, which makes them take much more energy and stronger penetration.
+Although moderate amount of ultraviolet light also has beneficial effects for human body like helping our body synthesize vitamin D; While too much high energy light can cause sunburn on skin and eyes.
 The specific manifestations of this damage are photokeratitis and macular degeneration.

 WHERE IS THE BLUE LIGHT COMING FROM?

-Natural sunlight is the main source of all kinds of lights include the harmful blue light, it balanced the harmful blue light (HEV) with red light.
+Natural sunlight is the main source of all kinds of lights, including the harmful blue light, it balanced the harmful blue light (HEV) with red light.
 However, we are increasingly surrounded by man-made blue light sources like LED flat screen.
 Many of todays electronic digital products use LED back light technology to enhance the lightness such as cell phones, computers, tablets and televisions.
 The LEDs can produce very strong blue light waves.

 WHAT ARE THE EFFECTS OF BLUE LIGHT ON OUR HEALTH?

 First of all, chronic exposure to blue light can lower the production of melatonin, the hormone that regulates sleep, and disrupt your circadian rhythm.
-It effects our hormonal balance and therefore promote chronic diseases.
+It effects our hormonal balance and therefore promotes chronic diseases.
 In addition, the blue light (HEV) will damage our retina and macular zone, it leads to oxidative stress and other macular degenerations.
 Many people also suffer from some mild symptoms caused by blue light such as burning, stinging eyes, eye stain, headaches and unsteadiness of vision.

 The worst part is our eyes are not good at blocking blue light (HEV).

 In the digital age, people are surrounded by all kinds of digital products whether they are old and young.
 Most of us spending our daily time in front of all kinds of screen whether computers or cell phones.
-Digital eyestrain is a new term used to describe the conditions resulting from the use of today’s electronic products; and the visible blue light is a majority reason cause digital eyestrain.
-The symptoms of digital eye strain include: eye dry, irritated eyes blurry vision and difficulty focusing.
+Digital eyestrain is a new term used to describe the conditions resulting from the use of today’s electronic products; and the visible blue light is a majority reason causing digital eyestrain.
+The symptoms of digital eye strain include: eye dry, irritated eyes, blurry vision and difficulty focusing.